jonarce/validatemusicfiles/README.md

 FLAC format:
   - checksum - vhevk if the file contains its checksum, if not it will decompress / recompress with it
   - oversampling - check if the file is suspected to be an oversampling (relies in external code)

+Virtual Enviroment:
+To create a virtual environment yourself you can use Python's venv:

+python -m venv my-venv
+my-venv/bin/pip install some-python-library

+for this project it is: validatemusicfiles/bin/python3 chevkmusivfiles.py